tjfontaine/cloudnative/observability-and-analysis/logging/efk-stack-introduction/log-like-you-mean-it/quickstart.md

 _If you are using OKE, make sure you tick the option to include Helm/Tiller when launching your cluster.
 Doing so will allow you to skip this step._

-The first step is to download Helm and configure Tiller on to your Kubernetes cluster.
+Download Helm and configure Tiller on to your Kubernetes cluster.
 This will allow you to install Helm charts via the Helm client.
 For an in-depth explanation of Helm and Tiller check out the  [Helm tutorial](https://docs.helm.sh/using_helm/).

 1. Download and unpack the latest release of Helm from the [Github repo Release page](https://github.com/kubernetes/helm/releases) to your development machine.
 If you are running MacOS and have Homebrew installed, you can run `brew install kubernetes-helm` instead.
 2. Run `helm init`.